braginteractive/Material-Design-Icons-WordPress-Plugin/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress.

-3. Use one of the three usage methods (HTML or Shortcode) within the content of your posts or pages.
+3. Use one of the two usage methods (HTML or Shortcode) within the content of your posts or pages.

 4. Use either the HTML or Shortcode methods inside your text widgets.

 ##Release Notes

-__Version 1.0__
+__Version 0.0.1__

 Initial release